PlaksinAnton/Music-Play-Bot/README.md

 	$```echo "TOKEN: $YOUR_TOKEN" >> config/application.yml```

 * **Run the bot**
-	To run the bot you can use next command
+	To run the bot you can use the following command
 	$```ruby telegram/main.rb```
-	But it's better to create systemd service if you whant it always online
+	But it's better to create systemd service if you want it always online
 	$```sudo touch /etc/systemd/system/music-play-bot.service```
 	Now open music-play-bot.service file and configure it:
   	```
 	[Unit]
-	Description=Telegram bot for lounching videos on this computer
+	Description=Telegram bot for launching videos on this computer

 	[Service]
 	User=<$USER or root>
 	WorkingDirectory=<full path to project folder>
 	ExecStart=<path to ruby interpreter> <full path to project folder>/telegram/main.rb
+	After=network-online.target
+	Wants=network-online.target
 	Restart=always
 	RestartSec=3